-Do you have a Science Café coming up at the local coffee shop and are scheduled to present?
+Do you have a Science Café coming up at the local coffee shop?
 Are you interested in sharing a hands-on science activity with visitors at the annual Science Expo on your campus, but aren’t sure where to start?
-Or, are you experienced in science outreach, but would like to build your skills in training others, evaluating the impacts of your efforts, or developing new ideas for content?
-If any of the above describe you, please join us for a new webinar series in Fall 2020 in which we will explore the world of science outreach through the perspective of “Nuts and Bolts”.
+Or, are you experienced in science outreach, but would like to build your skills in training others, evaluating the impacts of your efforts or developing new ideas for content?
+If any of the above describe you, please join us for this new webinar series in which we will explore the world of science outreach through the perspective of “Nuts and Bolts.”

-This series will focus on the practical elements of beginning or advancing your work in public science outreach, with a focus on microbiology outreach.
-Presentations will include tips and tricks, tools for planning and evaluation, case studies, and links to relevant resources.
+This series focuses on the practical elements of beginning or advancing your work in public science outreach, focusing on microbiology outreach.
+Presentations will include tips and tricks, planning and evaluation tools, case studies and links to relevant resources.

 Webinar Series Learning Goals

-After the completion of the webinar series, participants will be able to:
+After the completion of the webinar series, participants will be able to do the following:

 - Identify multiple examples of venues and audiences for public outreach activities.